zach1020/new-chat/README.md

 - Repeat
 - Exit the program with `CTRL-C`

+### Increase/Decrease Possible Response Length
+- You may want to increase or decrease the max token length to avoid a high usage rate, or in order to increase the length of possible response size
+- Change `max_token_length` in `chat.py` to meet your needs

 ### To Do
 - Allow for continuous conversations
 - Allow for the user to speak (speech to text -> ✅ChatGPT query/Response -> ✅text to speech)